saiki-k/silksong-saver/README.md

-# 🎮 Silksong Saver
+# 🤹‍♀️ Silksong Saver · Manage Unlimited Save Backups

-A local Node.js server for managing **Hollow Knight: Silksong** (Steam) save backups.
-Access via localhost web interface (http://localhost:3000) from Steam's in-game browser or any browser.
+A simple, local Node.js server for managing **Hollow Knight: Silksong** (Steam) save backups.
+Access it locally (http://localhost:3000) from Steam's in-game browser or any browser.

+While the game provides only four save slots, this tool lets you create unlimited named backups for experimentation, testing different routes, or preserving specific moments you want to revisit.

 I haven't tested it, but this should work with **Hollow Knight** saves as well.